Simulators368/Reynolds-experiment/experiment/README.md

 ### Aim
 Determine the Reynolds number and study different types of flow according to the Reynolds number
 ### Theory
-'Reynolds number' is the ratio of the inertial force of flowing fluid to the viscous force of the fluid.
+<h5>Reynolds number</h5> Reynolds number is the ratio of the inertial force of flowing fluid to the viscous force of the fluid.
 Inertial force of the fluid can be expressed as:<br>

  Inertial force, Fi = mass × acceleration<br>
                                 = (density × volume) × (Velocity / time)<br>